RiskoZoSlovenska/RZSMaze/README.md

 			* int[] coordinates an array of coordinate values
 			* int number a unique number which designates the object
-			* boolean[] a list of booleans where a true under index n means that the object is connected to another in Direction n.
+			* boolean[] a list of booleans where a true under index n means that the object is connected to another in direction n.
-		This function also has to return a value.
+		This function also has to return some value.
 	* adjacentsInitializer - a function which takes a value of the same type as returned by the constructor function, as well as an array of similar objects where the index of each object represents the direction in which that object is adjacent to the object passed as the first parameter.